Formosa (band): Musical style and influence

 Formosa are playing riff based melodic hard rock.

 In addition to classic hard rock, Formosa's music also contains influences from heavy metal and southern rock.
 Notable band influences include Kiss, Judas Priest and AC/DC.
 Sometimes Formosa are compared with Whitesnake.

 The band's lyrics are in English and are often characterized by striking phrases in the chorus.
 Examples here are songs like Fuck up your Liver and Sold my Soul.
 Often, the voice of Nik Bird is compared to the voice of the young Geddy Lee (Rush) or Vince Neil (Mötley Crüe).

 The influences from southern rock, especially Lynyrd Skynyrd and ZZ Top are evident in the solo of Leader of the Pack and with Manic Lover Formosa have a power ballad in their repertoire.

 Typical movements are the "Judas Priest moves" of Nik Bird and Nik Beer and the intense headbanging of drummer Paris Jay.

+Formosa Bierfest

+Concept and History

+Formosa host their own annual festival in the Ruhr area called the “Formosa Bierfest.”
+A unique feature of the festival is that the band’s guitarist, Nik Beer, personally creates and brews the beer for it each year.
+Nik Beer is a trained master brewer.
+In 2022, the beer festival was held in Essen for the first time.
+Due to growing demand, the festival had to be moved to a larger venue and was relocated to Oberhausen in 2023.
+In 2024, the festival returned to Essen, this time to an even larger venue.